Enclose a completed

 swabs, ziplock bags and envelopes,

 Zoologix can instead provide PCR Paks for shipping of fecal or swab samples to us from within

 includes swabs (for fecal, nasal, tracheal, throat, conjunctival,

 genital, rectal or other swab samples), ziplock bags, a submission form,

 form and mail at any US Post Office.
 Avoid exposing samples

-the PCR Pak in a mailbox in direct sunlight or freezing temperatures.
+them in a mailbox in direct sunlight or freezing temperatures.

 You may also send

 your own swabs to Zoologix in a PCR Pak envelope, but do not